SD22 Learning

 Getting An Account

-Teachers will have the opportunity to receive a Seesaw account during one of the two onboarding windows throughout the year:
+SD22 teachers who used Seesaw in the 2022-23 school year will have their license automatically renewed for the 2023-24 school year.
+Teachers wanting a new Seesaw license can request a Seesaw account during one of the two onboarding windows throughout the year:

-4. Your administrator will approve your request via email and your account will be moved into our SD22 subscription.
-All class and student data associated with you will automatically be uploaded to Seesaw within 2 - 3 days.
-This class data will be synced nightly with MyEdBC so you will not need to update it if students change.
+- All of your class and student data will automatically be uploaded to Seesaw within 1 - 2 days.
+This class data will be synced nightly with MyEdBC so you will not need to update it if students are added or removed from your class.

 Each class in MyEdBC is assigned a main/primary teacher.
 These are the teachers who will have the class and student data associated with their accounts upon creation.
 Some classes will also have co-teachers or non-enrolling teachers who need access.
 To achieve this, these co-teachers/non-enrolling teachers will need to complete the steps outlined above to receive access to an account, and the main/primary teacher will then need to invite them to their class following these instructions.